oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 `ID`|`Relations/SuperordinateID`
 ----|---------------------------
 Sales|
+US|Sales
 EMEA|Sales
 EMEA Central|EMEA
+Atlantis|US
+Atlantis|EMEA
 Phobos|Mars
 Venus|

-Then the entities Mars, Phobos and Venus cannot be reached from the start node Sales and hence are orphans.
+Then Atlantis is a node with two parents.
+The entities Mars, Phobos and Venus cannot be reached from the start node Sales and hence are orphans.

 Mars and Phobos can be made descendants of the root node by adding a relationship.
-Note the first, collection-valued, segment of the `ParentNavigationProperty` appears at the end of the resource path and the second, single-valued, segment appears in the payload before the `@bind`:
+Note the collection-valued segment of the `ParentNavigationProperty` appears at the end of the resource path and the subsequent single-valued segment appears in the payload before the `@bind`:
 ```json
 POST /service/SalesOrganizations('Mars')/Relations
 Content-Type: application/json